ngi-nix/summer-of-nix/README.md

 ## Applications

 Mob programming facilitators are recruited by the organisers.
-The [call for facilitator applicatons](./facilitators.md) is open until 2024-03-24.
+The [call for facilitator applicatons](./facilitators.md) has closed on 2024-03-24.

 Each facilitator sets their mob's schedule and, in turn, recruits four members for their mob.
-We will publish a call for participant applications in April 2024.
+The [call for participant applications](./participants.md) is open until 2024-05-10.

 ## Eligibility